 Preventing hot water burns in your home

 - Set the temperature on your water heater to no more than 120 degrees Fahrenheit, or use the “low-medium” setting.
 Water that is hotter than this can cause burns in 2 to 3 seconds.

 - Test the water temperature before you or your children get into the tub or shower.
 Don’t let young children touch the faucet handles during a bath.

-- Turn the handles of pots and pans toward the side of the stove, or use the back burners.
+- When cooking, turn the handles of pots and pans toward the side of the stove, or use the back burners.